BRIGGS SWIFT CUNNINGHAM

 Back to: OLD IRISH RACING Home Page

-Legal stuff: Content and images on this website are the property of Old Irish Racing and may not be used without permission.
-All pages on this website Copyright-Old Irish Racing 2021
+Legal stuff: Content and images on this website are the property and content of Old Irish Racing and may not be used without permission.
+Old Irish Racing is not affiliated with, or represent any other entity past or present.

 PLEASE NOTE: From 1968 into the 1990's tobacco companies sponsored many significant race cars.
 We don't promote tobacco use, rather we stronly discourage it.
 However, we do promote historical accuracy, Old Irish Racing chooses to display models in our collection as historically accurate as possible.
 While seeing a tobacco advert on a car gives me no more desire to go smoke than seeing a car makes me want to go suck on its exhaust pipe.
 If tobacco (or alcohol) adverts on race cars offend you, please go look at nice pictures of bunnies and kittens on another site.
 Thank you!